 There was huge optimism at the turn of the century about the Millennium Declaration and the international community made a commitment to the Millennium Development Goals, many of which related to children and childhood - ending poverty, expanding enrolment in primary education, improving access to clear water, and reducing child mortality.
-DFID wanted to understand the drivers and impacts of child poverty in low- and middleincome countries (LMICs) and to generate evidence to help design better programmes and policies.
-One way to achieve this was to initiate a long-term study to track children's lives over the 15-year lifespan of the MDGs, in a range of countries and so Young Lives was commissioned by DFID to do this.
+DFID (the UK Department for International Development) wanted to understand the drivers and impacts of child poverty in low- and middle-income countries (LMICs) and to generate evidence to help design better programmes and policies.
+One way to achieve this was to initiate a long-term study to track children's lives over the 15-year lifespan of the MDGs, in a range of countries.
+Young Lives was commissioned by DFID to do this.

-The world has changed rapidly since the year 2000 and in the run-up to the agreement of the Sustainable Development Goals (SDGs) in 2015, it is timely to set out a rationale for longitudinal research that helps to understand children's development in a range of poverty contexts, by exploring what we have learned that will be useful for the proposed data revolution within the SDGs when: "the world must acquire a new 'data literacy' in order to be equipped with the tools, methodologies, capacities, and information necessary to shine a light on the challenges of responding to the new agenda" (UN Secretary General 2014: 38).
+The world has changed rapidly since 2000 and following the agreement of the Sustainable Development Goals (SDGs) in 2015, it is timely to set out a rationale for longitudinal research that helps to understand children's development in a range of poverty contexts, by exploring what we have learned that will be useful for the proposed data revolution within the SDGs when: 'the world must acquire a new 'data literacy' in order to be equipped with the tools, methodologies, capacities, and information necessary to shine a light on the challenges of responding to the new agenda' (UN Secretary General 2014: 38).